Scholarships to Study Abroad in Spain, Cuba, Argentina and Puerto Rico

 - Late scholarship applications will not be considered.
 No exceptions.

-- Students who are part of customized group programs through their home universities are not eligible for scholarships.
+- Students who are part of customized group programs/faculty-led programs through their home universities are not eligible for scholarships.

 - Essay entries should be between 400 and 500 words and written in English.